 While the School District is reporting financial position, results of operations, and changes in fund balances on the basis of generally accepted accounting principles (GAAP), the budgetary basis as provided by law is based upon accounting for certain transactions on a basis of cash receipts and disbursements.
-The Statement of Revenues, Expenditures and Changes in Fund Balances - Budget (Non-GAAP Basis) and Actual for the General Fund is presented on the budgetary basis to provide a meaningful comparison of actual results with the budget.
+The Statement of Revenues, Expenditures and Changes in Fund Balances - Budget (Non-GAAP Basis) and Actual for the general fund is presented on the budgetary basis to provide a meaningful comparison of actual results with the budget.
 The major differences between the budget basis and GAAP basis are that:

 - 1. Revenues and other financing sources are recorded when received in cash (budget basis) as opposed to when susceptible to accrual (GAAP basis). - 2.
 Expenditures and other financing uses are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis). - 3.
-In order to determine compliance with Ohio law, and to reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of an expenditure, as opposed to a restricted, committed, or assigned fund balance for that portion of outstanding encumbrances not already recognized as an accounts payable (GAAP basis). - 4.
+In order to determine compliance with Ohio law, and to reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of an expenditure, as opposed to a restricted, committed or assigned fund balance for that portion of outstanding encumbrances not already recognized as an accounts payable (GAAP basis). - 4.
 Advances in and advances out are operating transactions (budget basis) as opposed to balance sheet transactions (GAAP basis). - 5.
 Unrecorded cash represents amounts received but not included as revenue on the budget basis operating statement.
-These amounts are included as revenue on the GAAP basis operating statements.
+These amounts are included as revenue on the GAAP basis operating statements. - 6.
+One fund is included in the general fund (GAAP basis), but has a separate, legally adopted budget (budget basis). - 7.
+The transfers are operating transactions (budget basis) that are reclassified to other expenses on the operating statement (GAAP basis).